cgbarros/personal-website/content/en/posts/prokofievs-return.md

         <p>I visited Prokofiev at his request and, with his consent, brought a selection (in fact, quite a large number) of published works by Soviet composers for his review and potential recommendation to foreign performance organisations.
 He carefully looked through the scores and rejected many with the words: "What is this trash you’re giving me?
 These works are worthless, and no one will perform them."
 At the same time, he asked me to get him the three-volume collection of works by V. I. Lenin, which I gladly promised to buy and send to him in Paris.
 However, I couldn’t obtain it, as the entire print run had already sold out, which I reported back to him.
 Naturally, I got a scolding: "I’ll never believe that it’s impossible to find Lenin’s three-volume set in the Soviet Union.
 Chalk it up to your incompetence."</p>
         <p>In the evening, before Prokofiev’s departure, we met in his hotel room.
 Besides Prokofiev, N. Myaskovsky, V. Shebalin, V. Derzhavinsky, and I were present.
 We drank coffee with pastries.
 Prokofiev was in great spirits.
 He had received many offers from the theatre, the cinema, and other cultural institutions, and told us: "I’m convinced that the Soviet Union offers excellent opportunities for creative work.
 Perhaps I really don’t need to keep torturing myself with endless travel and concerts in various countries."</p>
         <p>[...]</p>
-        <p>The move from the hotel to the new apartment on Chkalovskaya Street took place after I had left (he declined the offer of a mansion: "It’s not within my means"). (<em>Ryadom s velikimi</em>, pp. 231–232)</p>
+        <p>The move from the hotel to the new apartment on Chkalovskaya Street took place after I had left (he declined the offer of a detached house: "It’s not within my means"). (<em>Ryadom s velikimi</em>, pp. 231–232)</p>
     </div>
   </blockquote>
 </div>